mike99mac/minimy-mike99mac/README.md

 It is a fork of Ken-Mycroft's code at: https://github.com/ken-mycroft/minimy

 ## Overview
+From Ken Smith:

-The goal of this project is to provide a run-time environment which facilitates the development of voice enabled applications.
-These voice enabled applications take the form of a 'skill' and are simply python programs which may do normal python things as well as call speak() and listen() and get called asynchronously when an utterance is matched to an intent the skill has previously registered.
+"The goal of this project is to provide a run-time environment which facilitates the development of voice enabled applications.
+These voice enabled applications take the form of a 'skill' and are simply python programs which may do normal python things as well as call speak() and listen() and get called asynchronously when an utterance is matched to an intent the skill has previously registered."

+From Mike Mac:

+I worked with since 2019 Mycroft, but they went bankrupt in 2023. :((

+I tried OVOS/Neon, but was not able to get it going after a couple weeks.
+I still haven't given up on that platform.

+Then I found Minimy. and was able to get it going in a few hours.
+I forked Ken's code and here we are.

+This project is designed to drive a Raspberry Pi running Ubuntu Desktop inside a 'boombox'.
+However, it should be portable to any hardware that can run Linux
 ## Installation
 Installation should be run as a non-root user such as 'pi'.
 Run the install script:
 ```